Huping Ling: Education and career

 She is the inaugural editor of the Rutgers University Press book series Asian American Studies Today.
 She has been a National Reviewer for The Choice, The Journal of Urban History, International Migration Review, The Journal of American Ethnic History, The Journal of American History for the Organization of American Historians, The Journal of the History of Sexuality for the University of Chicago Press, book manuscripts for the University of Hawaii Press, and textbooks by Prentice Hall.
 In 2004, she served on the Book Award Committee for the 46th Missouri Conference on History.

-Courses

-Among the courses she has taught at Truman: